-HOOK UP AT HEIGHTS Ttalo 2 Working at height is defined as any work performed above a stable work surface or where a person puts himself/herself in a position where he/she exposes himself/herself to a fall from or into.
-BUCKLE UP Rule 3 No person may drive any vehicle on Eskom business and/or on Eskom premises: Unless the driver and all passengers are wearing seat belts.
-Rule 4 BE SOBER Rule 4 No person is allowed to be under the influence of intoxicating liquor or drugs while on duty PERMIT TO WORK Where an authorisation limitation exists, no person shall work without the required permit to work.
+RULE DESCRIPTION OF RULE Rule 1 OPEN, ISOLATE, TEST, EARTH, BOND, AND/OR INSULATE BEFORE TOUCH (That is plant, any plant operating above 1000 V) Rule 2 HOOK UP AT HEIGHTS Working at height is defined as any work performed above a stable work surface or where a person puts himself/herself in a position where he/she exposes himself/herself to a fall from or into.
+Rule 3 BUCKLE UP No person may drive any vehicle on Eskom business and/or on Eskom premises: Unless the driver and all passengers are wearing seat belts.
+Rule 4 BE SOBER No person is allowed to be under the influence of intoxicating liquor or drugs while on duty Rule 5 PERMIT TO WORK Where an authorisation limitation exists, no person shall work without the required permit to work.
+Rule 6 USE OF CELLPHONES ON SITE Use of cell phones (either texting or talking) when walking or driving is strictly prohibited.